MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/sign-up.md

 ﻿---
 title: Sign in to Dynamics 365 Implementation Portal
-description: Learn how to sign up and sign in to Dynamics 365 Implementation Portal. ms.date: 03/27/2023 ms.topic: how-to
+description: Learn how to sign up and sign in to Dynamics 365 Implementation Portal with a work account or a personal Microsoft account. ms.date: 03/27/2023 ms.topic: how-to
 author: edupont04